About District Grantmaking

 The Desert Healthcare District has adopted a Grant Program to invest in non-profits and public agencies whose activities and programs improve the health and well-being of District residents.

 Mini Grants allow the Desert Healthcare District community to access support for small health initiatives that possibly do not have the capacity for a large program or project.
 The mini grant application is processed by the administration of the District.
 Consideration is contingent upon the availability of funds, community health priorities, and the ability of the applicant to effectively administer the project.
-The mini grant provides up to $5,000 per one request in a fiscal year.
-The request must be processed through the mini grant form provided by the Chief Grants Officer’s office.
+The mini grant provides up to $5,000 per one request in a fiscal year (Letter of Interest).
 The request must align with the District’s strategic goals and objectives.
 Mini grants will be approved administratively by the Chief Executive Officer.

 The District awards grants only to organizations exempt from federal taxation under Section 501(c) (3) of the Internal Revenue Code or equivalent exemption; such as a public agency, program or institution.
 Except for mini grant recipients, organizations must have current audited financial statements.